 The company is related to IIFCL Projects Limited, a company incorporated in India, by virtue of a common parent company.
-During the year the company paid \$791,728 (2021 - \$797,937) to IIFCL Projects Limited, for pre and post sanction services provided in India, including financed projects' rating and monitoring, attending consortium meetings and marketing of the business on behalf of the company.
-This expenditure was included within administrative expenses and no amounts were outstanding at the year-end (2021 - \$Nil).
+During the year the company paid \$258,615.31 (2022- \$791,728) to IIFCL Projects Limited, for pre and post sanction services provided in India, including financed projects' rating and monitoring, attending consortium meetings and marketing of the business on behalf of the company.
+This expenditure was included within administrative expenses and no amounts were outstanding at the year-end (2022 - \$Nil).

-Mr. Sharad Chandak, the Government of India nominee Director on the Board of IIFC (UK) Limited is the Regional Head of State Bank of India UK Region (SBI UK).
+Mr. Sharad Chandak, was the Government of India nominee Director on the Board of IIFC (UK) Limited till 11th November 2022 and was the Regional Head of State Bank of India UK Region (SBI UK).
+Subsequently, Shri Sudhir Sharma, Regional Head, State Bank of India (SBI), United Kingdom Region was inducted as the Government of India nominee Director on the Board of India Infrastructure Finance Company (UK) Limited in place of Shri Sharad S Chandak w.e.f.
+15th February 2023.
 IIFC (UK) Limited has banking relationships with SBI UK.
-As on 31st March 2022, IIFC (UK) Limited held USD 135,746,300 as fixed deposits with SBI UK and the outstanding OD balance of USD 234 out of the sanctioned overdraft facility from SBI UK.
+As on 31st March 2023, IIFC (UK) Limited held (2022 - \$135,746,300) as fixed deposits with SBI UK.